Tim B. | Congas.blog

 Each round, first each enemy gets a turn, then each player.
 On your turn, you can move a reasonable distance and take one action.
 Exception: Surprised enemies do not go first.

 No dice are rolled in combat.
-Weak attacks deal 1 damage, normal attacks deal 2 damage, strong attacks deal 3 damage, and attacks against an especially vulnerable target deal 4 damage.
+Weak attacks deal 1 damage, normal attacks deal 2 damage, and strong attacks deal 3 damage.
+Attacks against especially vulnerable targets deal double their usual damage.

 Since damage is static and the odds may be stacked against you, you should be clever with your items and your environment.
 If it isn't outright deadly, a trap or other environmental hazard deals 2 (weak), 4 (normal), or 6 (strong) damage.